ronen91/02-Space-Shooter/README.md

 Context and date:

-Description: Play as a UFO trying to obliterate space ships and plants!
+Description: Play as a UFO trying to obliterate meteroids, a foe space ship, and more!

 ## Implementation
 Godot